 The Protection of Women from Domestic Violence Act, 2005, provides comprehensive civil remedies including protection orders, residence orders, custody orders, and monetary relief for women subjected to physical, sexual, verbal, emotional, or economic abuse by family members.

-Family dispute and matrimonial lawyers serve sensitive functions requiring legal expertise combined with emotional intelligence and counseling skills.
+Family and matrimonial lawyers serve sensitive functions requiring legal expertise combined with emotional intelligence and counselling skills.
 They provide realistic legal advice on matrimonial rights, grounds for divorce, custody entitlements, maintenance obligations, and inheritance rights under applicable personal laws.

 These lawyers draft divorce petitions, custody applications, maintenance claims, and domestic violence complaints ensuring proper pleading of legal grounds, material facts, and supporting evidence.
 They also negotiate comprehensive settlement agreements addressing property division, custody arrangements, visitation rights, and financial support that avoid prolonged litigation and preserve family dignity.